FIFA U-20 World Cup: Teams reaching the top four

-Performances by continental zones (as of 2019)
+Performances by continental zones (as of 2025)

 All continental confederations except for the OFC (Oceania) have made an appearance in the final match of the tournament.
-To date, CONMEBOL (South America) leads with eleven titles, followed by UEFA (Europe) with ten titles and CAF (Africa) with one title.
-Teams from the AFC (Asia) and CONCACAF (North America, Central America, Caribbean) have made the tournament final four times, but were defeated by strong UEFA sides.
-No current OFC member has ever made the semifinals; Australia reached the semifinals as an OFC member in 1991 and 1993, finishing fourth on both occasions, before the country joined the AFC in 2006.
+To date, CONMEBOL (South America) leads with twelve titles, followed by UEFA (Europe) with ten titles and CAF (Africa) with two titles.
+Teams from the AFC (Asia) and CONCACAF (North America, Central America, Caribbean) have made the final four times, but were defeated by strong UEFA sides.
+No current OFC member has ever made the semi-finals; Australia reached the last four as an OFC member in 1991 and 1993, finishing fourth on both occasions, before the country joined the AFC in 2006.